Volker373/CMSC111-CAT/README.md

 # Woodbury Stephen-swoodbur-Assignment 0
-Cat.c             Program that acts as the Cat Command
+Cat.c:             Program that acts as the Cat Command

-Makefile          Creates Cat.c
+Makefile:          Creates Cat.c

-DesignDocument    Design Document for Assignment 0
+DesignDocument:    Design Document for Assignment 0

-README            File for listing what is in Assignment 0 Repository
+README:            File for listing what is in Assignment 0 Repository